Enrolment & Welcome Week

 Studies & Course Organization

-The academic year at almost every german public university and so at the Bonn-Rhein-Sieg University of Applied Sciences is divided into two semesters: The autumn semester begins yearly in October and the spring semester begins anually in April.
+The academic year at almost every German public university and so at the Bonn-Rhein-Sieg University of Applied Sciences is divided into two semesters: The autumn semester begins yearly in October and the spring semester begins annually in April.
 The exact semester periods will always be announced to all enrolled students by the Department of Management Sciences.

 When does the semester start?

 Generally, an academic year has two regular semesters, the summer and the winter term.
-Each summer term starts in April with a round about 16 weeks of classes duration and concludes with an two weeks examination period in June/July.
+Each summer term starts in April with a round about 16 weeks of classes’ duration and concludes with a two weeks examination period in June/July.
 After exams, the summer term ends up with a summer semester break which lasts until September.
-Hence, the winter term anually begins in october with regular classes and ends up after round about 16 weeks with the exam period in January/February.
-The winter term semster break is going until end of march.
+Hence, the winter term annually begins in October with regular classes and ends up after round about 16 weeks with the exam period in January/February.
+The winter term semester break is going until end of March.